nvareille/Wohrrrrld-Breaker/README.md

 ========
 A wall breaker game with Dragons !

-Press quickly the button correctly to earn points !
+Press quickly and correctly the button to earn points !
-Will the Dragon be the new world destroyer ?
+Will the Dragon be the new world's destroyer ?